Etna: the fiery giant of Sicily

 - suitable for families and non-expert visitors

-From here, visitors can enjoy a suggestive view of the Ionian coast and the most recent lava flows.
+From here you can enjoy a suggestive view of the Ionian coast and the most recent lava flows.

 Lava caves: the underground world of Etna

-Etna hosts numerous lava flow caves, tunnels formed when the surface lava cooled while the inner lava continued to flow.
+Etna hosts numerous lava flow caves, tunnels formed by the cooling of lava on the surface while the inner lava continued to flow.
 Among the most well-known:

 - Grotta del Gelo, famous for containing perennial ice